Yeshaswinii22/kubernetes_assignment/README.txt

 4).
 You can access this application on any port you want to (it's your choice).

 5).
 This application is deploying tomcat server in kubernetes.

+## Prerequisites
+Before you begin, ensure you have the following tools installed:

+Minikube: A local Kubernetes cluster.
+Docker: For building and managing Docker containers.
+kubectl: The Kubernetes command-line tool.
+Java (JDK 11 or higher): For building the Java application.